CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 * IT systems that are accessible from the Internet,
 * IT systems in the internal network,
-* Security components that are located between the IT systems accessible from the Internet and the internal network.
+* Security components located between the IT systems accessible from the Internet and the internal network.
-It MUST be ensured that the segmentation can not be undermined by the management communication, i.
+It MUST be ensured that segmentation can not be undermined by management communication, i.
 H. a bridging of segments MUST be excluded.

 #### NET.1.1.A22 Specification of the segmentation concept